cecilia-balocchi/cecilia-balocchi-old.github.io/cv.md

 - University of Torino, Postdoctoral researcher in Statistics, 2020 - present.

-- The Wharton School, The University of Pennsylvania, PhD Student in Statistics, 2015 - 2020.
+- The Wharton School, The University of Pennsylvania, PhD in Statistics, 2015 - 2020.

 - Collegio Carlo Alberto, M.Sc. in Mathematics and Statistics, with distiction, 2013 - 2015.

-- The University of Torino, M.Sc. in Mathematics, 110\/110 cum laude, 2013 - 2015.
+- The University of Torino, M.Sc. in Mathematics, 110/110 cum laude, 2013 - 2015.

-- The University of Parma, B.S. in Mathematics, 110\/110 cum laude, 2010 - 2013
+- The University of Parma, B.S. in Mathematics, 110/110 cum laude, 2010 - 2013